azithromycin (as monohydrate)

 AZITHROMYCIN ALPHAPHARM will not work against viral infections such as colds or flu.

-Ask your doctor if you have any questions about why AZITHROMYCIN ALPHAPHARM has been prescribed for you.
+Ask your doctor if you have any questions about why AZITHROMYCIN ALPHAPHARM has been

 This medicine is not addictive.